 What Causes Hypothyroidism?

-There are several potential diseases and conditions that can cause of Hypothyroidism.
+Several potential diseases and conditions can cause underactive thyroid.
+Common causes of hypothyroidism include:

-- Hashimoto’s disease - This an auto-immune disease, where your antibodies, which usually ward off foreign infections or substances, turn on your own body and attack the thyroid gland, This causes inflammation in the thyroid gland, gradually affecting its ability to function and produce thyroid hormone.
+- Hashimoto’s Disease – This is an auto-immune disease in which the body’s own antibodies turn against it.
+Instead of fighting off foreign infections or substances, the immune system turns against the body and attacks the thyroid gland.
+This causes inflammation, gradually affecting the gland’s ability to function and produce the proper hormones.

-- As a Consequence of treatment for hyperthyroidism – People who suffer from hyperthyroidism are often treated with radioactive iodine or anti-thyroid medications to reduce their thyroid function.
-When the function is reduced too much, hypothyroidism can result.
+- Treatment for hyperthyroidism (overactive thyroid) – People who suffer from hyperthyroidism are often treated with radioactive iodine or anti-thyroid medications to reduce thyroid function.
+If function is reduced too much, hypothyroidism can result.

-- Thyroid surgery – Removing all or a large portion of your thyroid can diminish hormone production.
-If there are not enough thyroid producing cells to satisfy the body’s needs, you will develop hypothyroidism.
+- Thyroid surgery – Removing all or a large portion of the thyroid can decrease hormone production.

-- Pituitary/hypothalamic disease – You could also be at risk of developing hypothyroidism if the pituitary gland fails to produce enough TSH – the hormone responsible for ‘instructing’ the thyroid to produce T3 and T4.
+- Pituitary/hypothalamic disease – If the pituitary gland doesn’t produce enough TSH, the hormone responsible for instructing the thyroid to produce T3 and T4, hypothyroidism can result.

-- Iodine deficiency – Iodine is found primarily in seafood, seaweed, plants grown in iodine-rich soil and iodized salt and is essential for the production of thyroid hormones.
-Some areas of the world experience a severe iodine deficiency, for example India, Chile, Ecuador and Zaire.
+- Iodine deficiency – Iodine is essential for the production of the thyroid hormones.
+Iodine is found primarily in seafood, seaweed, plants grown in iodine-rich soil and iodized salt.
+Some areas of the world experience a severe iodine deficiency, including India, Chile, Ecuador and Zaire.

-- Radiation therapy – Radiation used to treat cancers of the head and neck can affect your thyroid gland and may lead to hypothyroidism.
+- Radiation therapy – Radiation used to treat cancers of the head and neck can affect the thyroid gland and may lead to hypothyroidism.

 Disorders Similar to Hypothyroidism

-Your symptoms may be related to another condition and the tests may be correct in indicating that your thyroid is functioning normally.
-However, it is also possible that the tests are not providing a true picture of the functioning of your thyroid.
-Thyroid tests can often come back 'normal' although the thyroid is not functioning as it should be.
+If you have symptoms of impaired thyroid function but tests show your thyroid is normal, there could be other causes.
+It is also possible the tests are not providing a true picture of your thyroid function.
+Thyroid tests often come back “normal” although function is not what it should be.

-This is because a 'normal' result on tests only tells you that your thyroid functioning falls within the 'average range'.
-Because thyroid functioning can vary from person to person, what may be 'normal' for one person is not necessarily so for the next person.
+“Normal” test results show that your function falls within “average” range.
+Because thyroid function varies from person to person, what may be normal for one person is not necessarily normal for another.

-That is why the results of thyroid tests must always be seen in the context of symptoms experienced by the patient, which can provide valuable information which assists the diagnostic process.
+Test results should be evaluated in the context of symptoms, which can provide the doctor with valuable information to assist the diagnostic process.

-Conventional treatment usually involves taking a synthetic or animal derived thyroid hormone medication on a daily basis.
-Levothyroxine is the most common conventional medication used to treat hypothyroidism and treatment is life-long.
+Conventional treatment usually involves taking a synthetic or animal-derived thyroid hormone medication daily.
+The hormone replaces what your body isn’t producing on its own, so your body can return to normal function.
+Levothyroxine (synthetic T4) is the most common conventional medication used to treat the condition.
+The body can produce T3 from synthetic T4.

-If you suffer from heart disease, your doctor will probably start you on a smaller dosage and gradually increase it.
-Thyroid hormone levels should be monitored on a regular basis (approximately every 6 weeks) and TSH levels checked to determine whether the correct amount of thyroid replacement hormone is administered.
+Thyroid hormone levels should be monitored every 6 weeks and TSH levels checked to make sure the correct amount of replacement hormone is being administered.

 Tips for Coping with Hypothyroidism